tonycchung/deck-of-cards/README.md

 ## Description

-**Small project containing the necessary test to satisfy the following user stories:**
+**A small project modeling a deck of cards built based on the following user stories:

 As a developer